Difference Between Shocks and Struts

 To maintain tire traction, a vehicle needs a shock absorber.
 If you want your vehicle to stay riding smoothly, invest in high-quality shocks.
 The vehicle's components will see less wear and tear with a high-quality shock.
 Shocks often feature two eyelets at the top and bottom of the device, as well as a stem and an eyelet, or even a post.

 A Strut.
-Note the spring perch that holds the vehicle's coil spring,
+Note the spring perch that holds the vehicle's coil spring, making the strut an integral part of the vehicle's suspension. |

 A Shock.